 Honestly, I’ve never tried anything other than coconut milk.
 However, several readers have pointed out their subs in the comments, including evaporated milk, heavy cream, or even Greek yogurt (add towards the end to avoid curdling).
 For a dairy free option, cashew cream may work.

-Is it okay to use lite coconut milk?
+Is it OK to use light coconut milk?

 More Curry and Lentil Recipes

-Green Lentil Curry is hearty, wholesome, and comforting with a delicious blend of lentils, coconut milk, and several spices for a naturally vegan, protein packed meal.
-Cook on the stove, in an Instant Pot, crockpot, or even prepare it as a freezer meal!
+Green Lentil Curry made hearty and comforting with lentils, coconut milk, and Indian spices for a vegan, protein packed one pot meal.

 Servings 6 servings